 You should also seek medical attention.
 Your injuries might seem mild, but common road traffic accident injuries such as whiplash sometimes take a couple days to develop.
 Also, getting a thorough medical checkup means that there is an official record to support your case.

-Your last step is to make a claim for compensation.
+Your last step is to sue for compensation.
 Your claim should be successful if you can prove that the taxi accident was someone else’s fault and you’ve suffered an injury as a result.
 To do this, you’ll need to contact a personal injury solicitor, preferably one who has had experience and success handling taxi passenger accident claims in the past.
 You can get started by talking to a trained legal adviser on 0800 234 6438, or request a callback by submitting your name and phone number using one of the contact forms on this page.

 Who you claim from will depend on the particulars of your case.
-If the accident was the taxi driver’s fault, you will claim from the driver’s insurance company (or possibly the taxi company’s insurance provider.
+If the accident was the taxi driver’s fault, you will claim from the driver’s insurance company (or possibly the taxi company’s insurance provider).
 On the other hand, if it was another driver who caused the accident, you will claim from that person.
 So no matter who was at fault for the accident, because you are an entirely innocent victim, you will be entitled to make a claim for compensation.

 Getting hold of the evidence for this may involve making a Freedom of Information request to the local authority, who will be obliged to detail not only their road repair programme, but also any complaints they had received about the road in question.

 If the accident was caused by poor upkeep of the taxi itself, then the taxi company has not only let you down, it has broken the law.
 The Health and Safety at Work etc Act 1974 states that employers have to ensure that not only are their employees safe whilst at work, but also that nobody else should be put at risk by work related driving activity.
 This applies to the self-employed as well as those working for someone else, and clearly covers the activities of taxi drivers.